JalenMak6/Current_ansible_playbook/README.md

 6. Create Alias to .bashrc for my daily command
 7. Reboot
 8. Depends on what applicatons needed, will run playbooks for it.

+#update Mar 20
+There are new playbooks for prometheus, grafana, node_Exporter, Cadvisor containers deployment